RocketChat/Rocket.Chat.iOS/CONTRIBUTING.md

 Great to have you here!
 Here are a few ways you can help make this project better!

-## Testflight builds
+## TestFlight builds

-If you're reporting issues, you may request for Testflight (beta) access via [open.rocket.chat](https://open.rocket.chat/channel/iosnativeapp).
+If you're reporting issues, you may request for TestFlight (beta) access via [open.rocket.chat](https://open.rocket.chat/channel/iosnativeapp).

-If you have a Testflight pre-release installed you have following options:
+If you have a TestFlight pre-release installed you have following options:

 - Open FLEX via Sidebar > Dropdown > My Account
   - You can open the Menu and have a peek on the Network traffic if some action was not executing as promised